 Both types of links are Ethernet physical links.

 The inter-domain link information is reported to the MDSC by the two adjacent PNCs, controlling the two ends of the inter-domain link.
-The MDSC needs to understa how to merge the these inter-domain Ethernet links together.
+The MDSC needs to understand how to merge these inter-domain Ethernet links together.

 This document considers the following two options for discovering inter-domain links: